tuobangli/E/README.md

-donation of the seat now, 2
+donation of one thousand 5